 Dito Yuwono’s practice traverses between visual art making and curatorial practice.
 He graduated with a university degree of Social Science and Politics major and my artistic practice was shaped by the hands-on collective practice of the city.
 This organic non-structured foundation allowed his practice to move beyond boundaries and shaped his interdisciplinary practices that are contextual as well as relevant to the socio-political context of society.

-In the past five years, Dito did numerous residencies as part of his artistic practice at institutions such as The Northern Territory Center for Contemporary Art – Australia; Ruangrupa – Jakarta; Jatiwangi Art Factory – Indonesia; GOLEB & Het Wilde Weten – The Netherlands; and TIFA Working Studios – India.
-His work has been exhibited in Herbert F. Johnson Museum of Art – United States, Jimei X Arles International Photo Festival 2017, Cemeti Institute for Art and Society – Indonesia, ISCP New York – United States, Jakarta International Photo Festival ’22, among others.
+In the past ten years, Dito did numerous residencies as part of his artistic practice at institutions such as The Northern Territory Center for Contemporary Art – Australia; Ruangrupa – Jakarta; Jatiwangi Art Factory – Indonesia; GOLEB & Het Wilde Weten – The Netherlands; TIFA Working Studios – India, Collectif BONUS – France, and Hotel Maria Kapel – The Netherlands.
+His work has been exhibited in Herbert F. Johnson Museum of Art – United States, Jimei X Arles International Photo Festival 2017, Cemeti Institute for Art and Society – Indonesia, ISCP New York – United States, Jakarta International Photo Festival ’22, Arkipel Catch-22 – 9th Jakarta International Documentary & Experimental Film Festival OUR Museum National Taiwan University of Arts – Taiwan, among others.

 / Selected Projects /